 2. Fermented Rice Water

 Fermented rice water (or rice wine) is extremely good for the skin.
 A study found that topical application of rice wine prevented UV damage and protected the natural barrier of the skin.
 It has significant anti-aging benefits as it promotes pro-collagen synthesis.
-Thus, it prevents wrinkles and transepidermal water loss and promotes epidermal thickening (3).
+Thus, it prevents wrinkles and transepidermal water lossi XThe volume of water that gradually evaporates through the epidermis from the skin surface to the environment due to a difference in water vapor pressure. and promotes epidermal thickening (4).
 In Japan, rice wine is known as sake.
 Here’s what you need to do to make fermented rice:

 - Rinse a cup of rice (about 100 g) with plain water.
 You may choose any variety of rice.